fbpx

 Pope Gregory XII

-Pope Gregory XII was the 12th of the popes o use the Gregory name and the 205th leader in the history of the Church.
+Pope Gregory XII was the 12th of the popes to use the name “Gregory” and the 205th leader in the history of the Church.
 Historians remember him as one of the only popes to abdicate the position, which he did a few years before his death.
-You can learn about why he left the papacy and other facts about Pope Gregory XII in this article.

 Early Life